 Microchip implants and the Pandora box

 RFID microchips offer many benefits.
 They will undoubtedly soon become part of our routine life to pay for a train ticket, share information with your doctor even enter your office or home.
-We are just looking at the tip of the technological iceberg.
+But, we are just looking at the tip of the technological iceberg.

 Regulators are, by definition, following innovation and the advancement of society.
-The current laws to regulate the use of rfid tags in the workplace are just a first step.
+However, the current laws to regulate rfid tags in the workplace are just a first step.
 Many more will be needed to set boundaries when opening the microchip’s Pandora box.

 To know more about microchipping at work, we recommend that you read this excellent thesis by Dario A. Rodrigues, a J.D. candidate from the University of Iowa College of Law.